lesion/bootload/README.md

 This little library will solve a small but annoying problem: updating an hybrid html5 application without going throught Stores neither manually update in Ad-Hoc / Enterprise situation.
-Tired of recompiling every time to whole application?
+Tired of recompiling every time the whole application?
 Use your tool to concat/compile you application in minified file and be ready to deploy it in just seconds!

 # Use case
 Let's say we have this HelloWorld v0.1 PhoneGap/Cordova app: